-Early on, the buyer's lawyer must evaluate all the timing factors.
+Well in advance of the completion date, the buyer's lawyer should create a chronology of "critical dates" to assist in managing the timeline, particularly if the lawyer did not prepare the purchase agreement.
+This will assist the buyer's lawyer in evaluating all the timing factors.
 If the existing transaction timeline does not look feasible, the lawyer should ask for an extension of the completion date (or give an early warning that an extension might be needed), while avoiding anticipatory breach of the contract.
-The buyer's lawyer should create a chronology of "critical dates" at the outset to assist in managing the timeline, particularly if the lawyer did not prepare the purchase agreement.
 It is easier to obtain an extension from a seller if the request is made early, before the seller has made other commitments that depend on timely completion.